-Please state which permissions you require for your scheme to comply with statutory requirements.
+Please state which permissions you require for your project to comply with statutory requirements.

-Ideally you should get statutory approvals or permissions that you need for your scheme or relevant individual projects before work starts.
+You should get statutory approvals or permissions that you need for your project before work starts.
 There may be other licences involved which are not listed below but frequent examples include:

-- planning permission
+- planning permission;

-- listed building consent
+- listed building consent;

-- scheduled monument consent
+- · scheduled monument consent;

-- conservation area consent
+- conservation area consent;

-- building regulations
+- building regulations;

-- bat licence
+- bat licence;

-- tree felling licence
+- · tree felling licence;

-- newt licence
+- newt licence.

-However, we may agree a phased programme of works with you that allow you to start the overall scheme before all statutory approvals or permissions have been obtained.
+We may agree a phased programme of works with you that allow you to start the project before all statutory approvals or permissions have been obtained.
 In these circumstances you will need to update HLF staff as you receive approval for new permissions and licences when you fill in your Progress Report Form.